braposo/react-responsive-picture/README.md

 | className | string | | Any additional CSS classes you might want to use to style the image |
 | css | object \|\| array \|\| string |  | Any additional styles you might want to send to the wrapper.
 Uses [glamorous](https://github.com/paypal/glamorous) to process it so you can send an object, an array or even `glamor` generated string classes. |

 **Note:** Before version `2.0.0` the `style` prop was parsed by `glamor` so it wasn't having the same behaviour as applying the `style` prop to any other React component.
 For that reason, the recommended prop to override the styles is now `css`, which will be parsed by `glamorous` and applied to the component.
-The `style` prop now has the default behaviour and will be treated as inline styles so it still works, but you can't have the nice features from `glamor` like hover states or media queries so be very careful about using it.
+The `style` prop will be treated as inline styles so it still works, but you can't have the nice features from `glamor` like hover states or media queries so be very careful about using it.

 ## Examples